Saudi anti male-guardianship campaign: Petition to King and wave of activism (2016)

 In July 2016, Human Rights Watch issued a detailed report on male guardianship in Saudi Arabia.
 The report brought attention to the topic, and Twitter hashtags #IAmMyOwnGuardian and #StopEnslavingSaudiWomen became popular.
 Several months later, in September 2016, 2500 women sent telegrams to King Salman, and fourteen thousand people, including Aziza al-Yousef, Loujain al-Hathloul and Eman al-Nafjan, signed a petition, calling for the male guardianship system to be fully abolished.
 Al-Yousef went to the royal court to deliver the petition.
 Human Rights Watch described the 2016 wave of activism against male guardianship as "incredible and unprecedented".

 2018–2019 crackdown

-During 2018–2019 there was a crackdown on women's rights activists in Saudi Arabia involved in the women to drive movement and the Saudi anti male-guardianship campaign and of their supporters, with waves of arrests mainly in May 2018 and April 2019.
+During 2018–2019 there was a crackdown on women's rights activists in Saudi Arabia engaged in the women to drive movement and the Saudi anti male-guardianship campaign and of their supporters, with waves of arrests mainly in May 2018 and April 2019.
 The arrests were described in June 2018 by a United Nations special rapporteurs as a "crackdown" taking place "on a wide scale across" Saudi Arabia; the special rapporteur called for the "urgent release" of the detainees.
-Six of the women arrestees were tortured, some in the presence of Crown Prince advisor Saud al-Qahtani.
+Six of the women arrestees were tortured, some in the presence of the Crown Prince's advisor Saud al-Qahtani.